Kanban card

 On-card info: External links

-• due date — hover the mouse pointer over it, to see the full due date
+• Due date – Hover to see the full due date

 On-card info: Due date